 There is lots of useful information provided by the universities which should be the first port of call when looking for information.
 They also have a joint network of support and resources which can be found here Oxford and Cambridge Collaborative Outreach Network.
 Each of the universities can also direct you to their respective colleges and departments to explore in more detail.

-Each university also has dedicated pages for family members and teachers looking to support young people in the application process.
+Each university also has dedicated pages for family members and teachers looking to support young people in the application process; the links are below.

 Who can I contact if I want further help?